PostHog/posthog.com/contents/tutorials/nextjs-analytics.md

 ![Events](../images/tutorials/nextjs-analytics/events.png)

-The snippet autocaptures clicks, inputs, session recordings (if enabled), pageviews*, and more.
-It also provides access to the `posthog-js` [library](/docs/integrate/client/js) which we use to set up the rest of the features.
+The library autocaptures clicks, inputs, session recordings (if enabled), pageviews (for single pages, we'll fix this next) and more.
+It also provides access to the all the features of [`posthog-js`](/docs/integrate/client/js) which we will set up during the rest of this tutorial.

 ## Capturing pageviews in Next.js

 When testing PostHog, you might notice pageview events aren’t captured when you move between pages.
-This is because Next acts as a [single page app](/tutorials/single-page-app-pageviews).
+This is because Next.js acts as a [single page app](/tutorials/single-page-app-pageviews).
 The app does not reload when moving between pageviews which does not trigger PostHog to capture a pageview.

 To solve this, we can capture a custom event when the route changes using `next/router` in `_app.js` with `useEffect`.
 It looks like this: